digital-asset/daml/daml-lf/spec/daml-lf-1.rst

     (bounds inclusive).
-  + A ``LitBigNumeric`` represents those decimal numbers that have at most 2¹⁵ significant digits at the right and the left of the decimal point — or equivalently those decimal number that respect `scale ≤ 2¹⁵` and `precision - scale ≤ 2¹⁵`.
+  + A ``LitBigNumeric`` represents those decimal numbers that have at most 2¹⁵ significant digits at the right and the left of the decimal point.
+Equivalently those are decimal numbers that respect `scale ≤ 2¹⁵` and `precision - scale < 2¹⁵`.
 * A ``LitDate`` represents the number of day since ``1970-01-01`` with allowed range from ``0001-01-01`` to ``9999-12-31`` and using a year-month-day format.